Last updated: July 12, 2026

 Some tools also allow tagging entries as billable or non-billable, which is essential for client-facing industries.
 Inaccurate or vague entries quickly erode trust in the data, so accuracy is key.

 The real power of time tracking lies in ongoing monitoring.
 Managers should not wait until the project ends to review data.
+This is where time tracking does its heaviest work in the monitoring and controlling phase of the project life cycle, keeping execution honest against the original estimates.
 Instead, weekly or bi-weekly check-ins can reveal bottlenecks early.

 For example, if a software sprint shows that bug fixes are consuming double the estimated hours, the team can adjust priorities immediately rather than discovering the issue after deadlines are missed.